intel/transfer-learning/examples/slurm/hf_fine_tuning/README.md

 * Slurm cluster with Intel® Xeon® Scalable Processors

 On the cluster nodes, you will need:
-* The Slurm batch script (only on necessary on the controller node)
+* The Slurm batch script from this directory (`slurm_mpirun.sh`) - only necessary on the controller node
-* Python envrionment with dependencies installed (including MPI)
+* Python envrionment with dependencies installed
+* Open MPI
 * Fine tuning scripts
-* Intel MPI

 For this example, we will be running [Llama2 fine tuning scripts](/docker/hf_k8s/scripts).
 The instructions below will create a conda environment with the dependencies needed to run these scripts.
 This environment needs to exist on all of